nx-lr/protea/readme.md

 ### Error handling

-Like a lot of other languages, Saga has a try-catch statement to let you catch and manage errors.
+Like a lot of other languages, Saga has a try-catch statement to val you catch and manage errors.
 The main difference is that Saga allows you to pattern match errors.

 ```dart
 var text = ''